FisherFace model training fails when missing training images (Bug #2253)

 History

-Yes, the read_images method is really simple.
+method is really simple.
 It was just intended to show how to read image data from your file system, because a lot of people have problems with the CSV file in the C++ demos.
-I'll (1) add a test to read_images, that'll check if the directory is empty and (2) a read_csv method, so you can also read a list with Comma Separated Values, that consists of <filename>;<label>.
+I'll (1) add a test to read_images

 - Category set to python bindings